objectfolder/objectfolder_manipulation_tasks/README.md

 ## Operating System

-We recommend to conduct experiments on **Ubuntu**.
-The code and environment is tested in a Ubuntu 22.04 PC with a NVIDIA GTX 1080Ti Graphics Card.
+We recommend running experiments on **Ubuntu**.
+The code and environment are tested using a Ubuntu 22.04 PC with a NVIDIA GTX 1080Ti Graphics Card.